zaanposni/psaggregator/readme.md

 You can view the docker logs with `docker-compose logs -f`.

+Keep in mind that some data imports might take a while.
+You can view the progress of the data imports in the docker logs.\
+Most data imports are executed periodically.
+Wait at least an hour before you start to worry about missing data.

 That's all you need to know to start! 🎉

 ## 📝 Development